mercyme/simpleReactGoogleMap/README.md

 # React Google Maps Example

-I was given a challenge to create a web app that provides a query box and a search button and then calls the Places Library for Google Maps.
-Results should be formatted to give a good user experience.
+I created this little web app in order to learn react and google map API.
+It provides a query box and and then calls the Places Library for Google Maps.
+Results are formatted to give a good user experience.

 The app includes:
   1. A map with location markers/pins
-  2. A list of locations (Some interactivity is expected between the two)
+  2. A list of locations, the first location gets centered by default
+  3. If the user clicks on any of the location, the map will be centered by the new location.

 ### Installing